SquatUp/projects/README.md

-# projects
-List of SquatUp projects network
+# SquatUp projects network

-**If you want to include your project to SquatUp network of IT projects with activist streak, add the project to the list and create a pull request.
-We would also be very happy if you would create a SquatUp repository in your project/organisation and link back to the list.**
+**If you accept our shared [Code of conduct](http://berlincodeofconduct.org/) and wish to include your project to SquatUp network of IT projects with activist streak, add the project to the list and create a pull request.
+We would also be very happy if you would create a SquatUp repository in your project/organisation or find some other way to link back to this list.**

 **[Wizard Amigos Institute] (https://github.com/wizardamigosinstitute)** A Berlin based programming school for kids.
 Wizard Amigos Institute organises workshops that connect kids from different backgrounds through programming wizardry.